NanoBase™ Epilingual

 • Oil phase: CCT + olive + tocopherol; dissolve ascorbyl palmitate

-• Phospholipid hydration: pre‑paste with warm aqueous aliquot; 10 min hydrate
+• Phospholipid hydration: pre-disperse with a warmed aqueous aliquot; 10 min hydrate.

 Customization Notes